Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation_a_new_hope.markdown

 1. Setup a CNAME record for your domain to point to the CDN URL provided by Cloud Files.
 1. Sign in to CircleCI and link your Pelican blog repository.
 1. Configure the necessary Environment Variables in CircleCI.
 1. Add the circle.yml file to your repository.
-Commit and push this change, and Github will notify CircleCI to process a build.
+Commit and push this change, and GitHub will notify CircleCI to process a build.
 1. Review the build in CircleCI to ensure it was published successfully.

 That should be all you need to do.
 Good luck!